 In the 19th century, Islamic diversity contributed to Javanese civilization through literary works that were studied by Dutch intellectuals as Islamic literature (Sears 996).
 Javanese intellectuals, among them court poets, were at the border between Javanese esoteric traditions and Western knowledge from the Netherlands (S.Margana 2004).
 They combined Javanese culture with Islamic teachings, especially mysticism, in their works (Ricklefs 1974).
 The impact of the treaty with the Dutch led to dualism of power in Surakarta Sunanate and Mangkunegaran Pringgodigdo (1938), forcing Javanese Islamic poets to have moral strategies that fit the colonial conditions (Daryono 2021; Pringgodigdo 1938).
-Research on religious ethos according to Mangkunegaran triggered conflict and contradicted the spirit of harmony and progress (Steenbrink 1984).
+Research on religious ethos according to Mangkunegara IV is important because the difference in moral strategies between Surakarta Sunanate and Mangkunegaran triggered conflict and contradicted the spirit of harmony and progress (Steenbrink 1984).